 Needless to say, the Brian Keenan sitting across from me is different from the image of the emaciated hostage that went around the world when he was released.
 Today, he’s a fit-looking man, a badly healed broken nose the only remaining evidence of his physical torture.

 His boyhood imagination became a valuable resource to draw on during his internment.
-He recalled books that he read and movies he’d seen and rewrote the endings in his head.
-As a child he had explored Belfast on his own, and as a teenager he’d hopped on trains, and in the darkness (for most of his internment he was blindfolded and chained) he recalled those journeys, which helped but didn’t always keep the insanity at bay.
+He recalled books that he read and movies he’d seen and he rewrote the endings in his head.
+As a child, he had explored Belfast on his own, and as a teenager, he’d hopped on trains, and in the darkness (for most of his internment he was blindfolded and chained) he recalled those journeys, which helped but didn’t always keep the insanity at bay.